Executive Editor Salary

 Popular Skills for Executive Editor

-Executive Editors report a narrow range of specific skills.
+Executive Editors only report a few specific skills.
 Most notably, skills in People Management, Editing, Project Management, and writing are correlated to pay that is above average.
-Writing, on the other hand, is typically associated with much lower pay.
-Most people who know Editing also know writing.
+Those listing writing as a skill should be prepared for drastically lower pay.
+Most people skilled in Editing are similarly competent in writing.

 Pay by Experience Level for Executive Editor